profsmith89/ctps/_sources/glossary.md

 **algorithm (Chapter 3):** a sequence of well-specified steps that a computer can execute.

+**algorithm (Chapter 9):** a sequence of well-specified steps that a computer can execute, which implements a **specification** and is backed by a proof that the implementation matches this specification.

 **aliases:** what we call two names that refer to the same object.

 **API:** an application programming interface is the definitions (i.e., variables, constants, classes, and functions) in a module, package, or library that they make available for programmers to use.

 **array:** a sequence of items of the same type, which are stored compactly in the computer's memory, i.e., sequentially one after the other.
 A string is a 1-dimensional array of characters, and an image is a 2-dimensional array of pixels.

+**associative arrays** or **associative memories:** an abstract data type that supports the mapping of keys to values.
+Python's dictionary (dict) data type is one implementation of an associative array.
+Hash tables are another concrete implementation of an associative array.

 **attributes:** Python objects can be complex things with many different pieces to them.
 These object pieces are what computer scientists call attributes.